 A game-changing innovation

 MatLogica’s easy-to-integrate JIT compiler converts user code (C++ or Python) into machine code with a minimal number of operations theoretically necessary to complete the task.

 That results in far fewer operations loaded onto the CPU.
 We then add vectorization and multi-threading, extracting the maximal theoretically possible speed-up from a modern CPU - something other libraries fail to achieve.

-MatLogica’s AADC library additionally computes the reverse accumulation equations directly in the machine code (other libraries use tape), resulting in far better performance than alternative approaches
+MatLogica’s AADC library additionally computes the reverse accumulation equations directly in the machine code (other libraries use tape), resulting in a far better performance than the alternative approaches.

 Our tests show that AADC calculates both the original function and derivatives faster than the original code calculates the function alone, often by a factor of 6-100.
 This is achieved with minimal changes to the original code since Matlogica’s compiler does virtually all the work.